GreenFlag31/modal-library/README.md

 # Description

-ngx-modal-ease is a versatile Angular library providing a feature-rich, simple, and performant modal component.
+ngx-modal-ease is a versatile Angular library providing a lightweight, simple, and performant modal.
 This library supports data communication between components, opening of multiple modals, custom animations, and a range of customisable options.

 Support Angular version starts at v17.